 Do you have type 2 diabetes?
-If not you most likely know someone who does.
+If not, you most likely know someone who does.
 And low carb is fantastic for treating type 2 diabetes.

-Better blood sugar from day 1.
+A better blood sugar from day 1.
 Less need for medication.
 And weight loss as a bonus.
 Low carb is a fantastic treatment for type 2 diabetes.

 PS: People with type 1 diabetes can also benefit from a low-carb diet.
 Learn More